Lightyear is a space-faring tale about accepting your limitations, and those of others.

 On that, my expectations could be reasonable.
 I acknowledge the show is more an examination of Buzz Lightyear’s weaknesses, not so much his might.
 Buzz’s flaws and his eventual acceptance of companionship could also be what made Andy Davis fall in love so deeply with the space ranger.
 The movie began with the objective of sharing how Andy came to love Buzz.

 Coming back to the controversies, so all-important to some folks, I would put it as follows:

 - Removing every lesbian reference in Lightyear would mean completely eradicating the most poignant sequence in the show.
-The one that left Buzz behind in time, despite him physically moving forward.
+The segment that explains how Buzz was left behind in time, despite him physically moving forward.

 - (1) said, even an amateur Youtuber like me can instantly think of various ways to replace the kissing scene.
-It’s clear that Disney stood firm on their position.
+It’s clear that Disney was firm on their position.

 - Could be overthinking this, no thanks to all the news coverage.
 I feel many other parts of the show subtly critique blind conformity.
 Vice versa, these bits celebrate individuality.
 Such positions are irredeemably offensive to some people, I guess.

 - At the end of the day, if certain folks insist on believing a two-sec lesbian kiss in a sci-fi show with oversized vines and talking cats, is life-changing, so be it.
 Accepting their demands is embracing diversity too?
-As in, accepting the limitations of others?
-Anyway, it long seems to me that such folks prefer to embrace resentment, which is ironically similar to Buzz in this show.
+As in, accepting the mental shortcomings of others?
+Anyhow, it long seems to me that such folks thrive on resentment, which is ironically similar to Buzz in this show.
 So perhaps we should feel pity instead of getting angry.
 Let’s not all be left behind in time.